MicrosoftDocs/windows-powershell-docs/docset/windows/dfsn/remove-dfsnroottarget.md

 ```

 ### -Confirm
 Prompts you for confirmation before running the cmdlet.
-The default value is **True** and ask for confirmation, if you do not want to confirm the operation, you must use the switch with the **False** value, as shown in this example:
+The default value is **True** and asks for confirmation.
+If you do not want to confirm the operation, you must use the switch with the **False** value, as shown in this example:

 **-Confirm:$False**